Final report for LNE21-421

 Using insect exclusion netting to manage cucumber beetles

 At Common Roots Urban Farm in 2021, insect netting appeared to provide sufficient protection of squash and cucumber plants from cucumber beetles.
 However, the cucumber plants did suffer from lack of pollination due to 1) not being a parthenocarpic variety and 2) the exclusion netting further inhibited pollinators from entering the tunnel.
 To remedy this, Common Roots moved frames of bees into the tunnel.
 Pollination thereafter seemed adequate but noticeably less.
-Two Spotted Spider Mite (TSSM) damage was noted to be significant in the latter part of the season.
+Twospotted Spider Mite (TSSM) damage was noted to be significant in the latter part of the season.

 In 2022, Common Roots reported the insect netting appeared to provide sufficient protection of squash and cucumber plants from cucumber beetles.
 After releasing the biocontrol mite predator, farmers reported they noticed a decrease in TSSM damage and would have released the biocontrol a few more times but cost was prohibitive.
 Overall, Common Roots reported a 25% increase in cucumber yield in 2022.
 Prior to this project and implementing these sustainable pest management strategies, Common Roots reported $323 in cucumber revenue.
 In the second year of this project and after implementing these sustainable pest management strategies, Common Roots reported $1070 in cucumber revenue, a $747 increase in cucumber revenue over the course of this project.
 In 2023, the farmers at Common Roots took a break from farming to pursue other business opportunities.
+This increase in revenue was in the caterpillar tunnel which was 700 sq ft, this trial has demonstrated a potential $46485/acre increase in cucumber revenue by using insect exclusion netting on caterpillar tunnels.

 Swede Midge Management